 My children have one precious life, and one precious childhood.
 I want to celebrate that, and share it with them.
 They’re my children.
 I’m their mum.
 It’s the way of things.

-Whatever your situation, I hope this post is relatable.
+Whatever your situation, or life choices, I hope this post is relatable.
 If you’ve read all the way to this paragraph, thank you for being here.
-I appreciate the opportunity to share my family’s quest for a natural life.
+I appreciate the opportunity to share some of my reasons for choosing a school-free life.

-Images in this post are from pixabay and unsplash.
-Click on each image to see the home pages of the photographers.
+Click on image to see the home pages of the photographers.